itsabk/aurak-adrs/docs/user_guide.md

 1. **Review Keywords**:

-   - The system will generate keywords based on your intent
+   - The system will generate keywords based on your intent and preferences
    - Review the keywords and edit them if needed
    - Click "Confirm Keywords and Continue"

 2. **Review Evaluation Criteria**:

-   - The system will generate evaluation criteria based on your intent
+   - The system will generate evaluation criteria based on your intent and preferences
    - Review the criteria and edit them if needed
    - Click "Confirm Criteria and Search"

 3. **Wait for Search and Evaluation**:

    - The system will search Hugging Face Hub and evaluate datasets
+   - You'll see messages if strict filters are applied or expanded
    - Progress indicators will show you the status

 4. **Review Results**:
    - Explore the ranked datasets in the results table
    - Click "Generate Full Report & Visualizations" to create the report

-### Step 5: Explore the Results
+### Step 6: Explore the Results

 #### Ranked Datasets Table